Moving on to the next movie in the Dietrich and Von Sternberg set, we have the 1932 movie Blonde Venus, also starring Herbert Marshall and Cary Grant.

 The rest of the movie is fun.
 Marlene gets a few songs to sing, but the most memorable is the song “Hot Voodoo.”
 It finds her coming out in a gorilla costume with a lot of African “natives” behind her, and she gets out of the costume before putting on a blonde wig and singing the song.
 It’s not exactly politically correct, but it does seem to be impressive, just the same.
 The movie does seem to jump around sometimes (from what I have read, partly due to the interference from the censors, who really changed the story from what was originally planned).
 The opening scene is where the movie shows that it is a pre-Code, with a bunch of women swimming in the nude.
 The water seems to cover everything as far as I can tell, but this is fair warning for parents.
 Of course, I think it is fun seeing Sterling Holloway, the original voice of Winnie the Pooh making a cameo appearance here.
 This movie isn’t perfect, but I did enjoy it and would recommend it to anybody interested!

-This movie is available on Blu-ray and DVD from Criterion Collection, and is one hour, thirty-four minutes in length.
+This movie is available on Blu-ray and DVD from Criterion Collection.

 My Rating: 9/10